 Position: Bilingual Academic Advisor, Tutor Coordinator, Academic Advising and Learning Center

 Education: I graduated with Magna Cum Laude honors from Portland State University with a B.S. in Liberal Studies and a Chicano/Latino Studies minor.
-I am currently enrolled in the Postsecondary Adult Continuing Education (PACE) Masters program at PSU with an emphasis on Student Services.
+I earned my Masters degree in Postsecondary Adult Continuing Education (PACE) from PSU with an emphasis on Student Services.

 My experience working with students began at Chemeketa Community College where I worked in the Office of Student Life, first as a Student Ambassador, then as a College Recruiter for the College Assistance Migrant Program.
 I began working for WOU as a Spanish Bilingual Academic Advisor in February of 2009 and utterly enjoy it.